we-are-togaether/dbt-dimensional-modelling/docs/part02-our-first-dbt-commands.md

 For more information on how to set up DBeaver with DuckDB, follow the steps in the [DuckDB dbeaver documentation](https://duckdb.org/docs/guides/sql_editors/dbeaver.html).

-In step 4, instead of referring to `:memory:` as the in-memory database duckdb option, you must refer to the path of the actual persisted database that we have created during seeding the data in [Step 6](#step-6-seed-your-database).
+In step 4 of this documentation, instead of referring to `:memory:` as the in-memory database duckdb option, you must refer to the path of the actual persisted database that we have created during seeding the data in [Step 6](#step-6-seed-your-database).

-We've configured this path in [Step 4](#step-1-setup-dbt-profile) to be `path: target/adventureworks.duckdb`, which is the targetfolder underneath the adventureworks folder.
+We've configured this path in [Step 4](#step-1-setup-dbt-profile) to be `path: target/adventureworks.duckdb`, which is the `target` folder underneath the adventureworks folder.

 Therefore step 4 in the [DuckDB dbeaver documentation](https://duckdb.org/docs/guides/sql_editors/dbeaver.html) should be replaced by ![](img/duckdb_dbeaver_conn.png).